Nothing can ruin a perfect summer day faster than someone saying, “Hey, you’re getting a little red.”

 And it doesn’t even take that much fun in the sun for a burn to start forming.
 “Within a few minutes, without proper protection, your skin sets off a cascade of defense mechanisms, including an inflammatory response accompanied by dilated capillaries in order to increase blood flow to the damaged area,” says Shereene Idris, MD, a board-certified dermatologist and clinical instructor at the Dermatology Department of the Icahn School of Medicine at Mount Sinai in New York City.
 In other words: ouch.

 So what to look for—other than nasty blistering—when you’re getting some vitamin D?
 There are six key signs that your skin’s been overexposed.
 Committing them to memory—and investing in an awesome natural sunscreen—might just be the best way to guarantee you don’t spend a single one of your 99 days of summer indoors, covered in aloe vera.
-Because the only place you should be feeling the burn is in a workout.

 1. Your skin starts to itch